- A Powerful DSP Featuring Flexible I/O Configuration

 - On-board Ethernet and Dante Network Switches

 Dante™ in Our DNA.
-Edge DSPs are equipped with 128 (64×64) redundant Dante channels.
+Edge DSPs are equipped with an optional factory installed 128 (64×64) redundant Dante channels.
 The Dante protocol enables ultra-reliable multi-channel audio networking over IP.
 Together, Symetrix and Dante provide the fastest possible way to implement, control, and maintain a system of networked DSPs and accessories – including third party Dante-enabled microphones, loudspeakers, power amps, and mixing consoles.
+And an option without Dante provides even more accessible DSP pricing for standalone systems.

 On-board 10/100 and Gigabit Switches.
 Unique to Symetrix Radius and Edge DSPs, built in switches lower system cost, reduce or eliminate the need for peripheral switches, and increase system reliability.